 RCA’s Finding Funding page - Contains information and links on funding opportunities at NDSU; Limited Submission Grant Programs; North Dakota and Minnesota Grant Opportunities; Online Funding Searches; PIVOT by ProQuest; Programmatic Requests.

-CFW Grant Searching page - Hosted on the Center for Writers Grant Consultant site, get a link to Pivot and instructional videos on using Pivot; a link to Grants.gov, and how to access the Foundation Center’s Directory in Fargo.
+CFW Grant Searching page - Grant and fellowship search sites, instructional videos on using Pivot, how to access the Foundation Center Directory at the public library.

 RCA's Guide to Contacting a Program Officer - From steps of the process, developing a concept paper, meeting logistics, and tips.